amyo29/beepboop/readme.md

 # README

+Team members: Amy Ouyang, Evan Peng, Sanjana Kapoor, Alvin Lo

 Group number: 9

-Team members: Sanjana Kapoor, Alvin Lo, Amy Ouyang, Evan Peng Name of project: beepboop
+Name of project: beepboop

 Dependencies: Xcode 12.4, Swift 5

 ## Final

 ### Running the application

-Please open the file beepboop.xcworkspace (as opposed to the file beepboop.xcodeproj), and run the application on an iPhone 12 simulator.
+Please open the file beepboop.xcworkspace (as opposed to the file beepboop.xcodeproj) in XCode, and run the application on an iPhone 12 simulator.

 ### Note about Custom Alarm Ringtone